prebid/Prebid.js/getting-started.md

 #####1.
 Register bidder tag Ids

 In a simple JSON config, define a mapping of the bidders’ tag Ids to your ad units.
+Then load prebid.js library async.
+Note that immediately after the library is loaded, prebid.js will send pre-bid requests async to all bidders you've specified.

 {% highlight js %}